Home / Recipes / Desserts / Cookies & Bars / Italian Fig Cookies

 The cookies cut on a parchment paper cookie sheet.

 While the oven is pre-heating refrigerate the cookies.
-Bake for approximately 15 minutes or until golden brown.
+Bake until golden brown.
 Let cool 10 minutes on the pan then move to a wire rack to cool completely.

 The baked cookies on the baking sheet.